Personal profile

 Teaching and educational interests

 Dr. Gretchen Maurer is involved with the development of curricula to meet the needs of current and future family medicine residents.
 Her training approach involves a compassionate and equitable approach to patient-centered relationships grounded in empathy and understanding.
-The curriculum incorporates educational development of scholarly activities with a focus on various research methods and evidence-based approaches; population-based healthcare with on focus quality and outcomes; commitment to the advancement of addiction medicine and MAT; expanding knowledge of the impacts of social determinants of health; engagement in efforts of diversity, equity, and inclusion activities; advocating for social justice; and allyship for the LGBTQIA+ population with supportive gender diverse care.
+The curriculum incorporates educational development of scholarly activities with a focus on various research methods and evidence-based approaches; population-based healthcare with on focus quality and outcomes; commitment to the advancement of addiction medicine in primary care; expanding knowledge of the impacts of social determinants of health; engagement in efforts of diversity, equity, and inclusion activities; advocating for social justice; and advocacy for LGBTQIA+ population with supportive and affirming care.
+Dr. Maurer encourages advocacy work amongst residents and medical students at the community and state-level to promote change in areas of need.

 Clinical interests

-Dr. Gretchen Maurer has an interest in encouraging engagement in preventative health using a needs-based approach to improve health outcomes for patients and the community with recognition of the impact of social determinants of health.
-Improving outcomes for wellness in the community involves the reduction of stigma and barriers to treatment for addiction, gender-diverse care, and pain.
-She also advocates for patient-centered reproductive healthcare.
-Dr. Maurer’s research interests in cannabis medicine influence an integrative approach to chronic pain management with a focus to promote quality of life and reduce harm.
+Dr. Gretchen Maurer has an interest in encouraging engagement in preventative health using a community needs based approach to improve health outcomes for patients and the community with recognition of the impact of social determinants of health.
+Improving outcomes for wellness in the community involves the reduction of stigma and barriers to treatment for addiction, promoting sexual health, and improving quality of life in chronic pain.

 Professional information